geodynamics/aspect/cookbooks/subduction_initiation/doc/subduction_initiation.md

 The setup for this experiment originates in {cite:t}`matsumoto:tomoda:1983`.

-In this very early computational geodynamics paper the authors are interested in predicting the future process of crustal and lithospheric movement at the gigantic fracture zone in the Northeastern Pacific by means of numerical simulation of contact between two kinds of viscous fluid of different density.
+In this very early computational geodynamics paper, the authors are interested in predicting the future process of crustal and lithospheric movement at the gigantic fracture zone in the Northeastern Pacific by means of numerical simulation of contact between two kinds of viscous fluid of different density.
-They then solve the incompressible isothermal linear Stokes equations with a stream function approach and the resulting equation is solved by means of the Finite Difference method and the Marker and Cell (MAC) method.
+They then formulate the incompressible isothermal linear Stokes equations with a stream function approach and the resulting equation is solved by means of the Finite Difference method and the Marker and Cell (MAC) method.